grnydawn/accelpy/doc/source/index.rst

 Welcome to accelpy's documentation!
 ===================================

-**accelpy** is a light-weight accelerator interface that allows a gradual migration of time-consuming code to various accelerators such as GPU through multiple programming models including Cuda, Hip, OpenAcc, OpenMp, C++, and Fortran.
+**accelpy** is a light-weight Python accelerator interface that allows a gradual migration of time-consuming code to various accelerators such as GPU through multiple programming models including Cuda, Hip, OpenAcc, OpenMp, C++, and Fortran.

 An example of adding two vectors in Cuda, Hip, OpenAcc, or OpenMp: